Excel Text Formula (Table of Contents)

 Introduction to Text Formula in Excel

-While working with Excel, we handle various kind of data types like Integers, Float, Boolean, Text, etc. Out of them, Text is one of the data types which we use widely.
-In this, we will cover the definition of text function and different ways to use the TEXT() function with examples.
+While working with Excel, we handle various data types like Integers, Float, Boolean, Text, etc. Out of them, Text is one of the data types which we use widely.
+In this, we will cover the definition of the text function and different ways to use the TEXT() function with examples.

-The function that converts the numbers or values into text format as specified by the user in the format_text and returns the text is called Text() Formula.
+The function that converts the numbers or values into text format specified by the user in the format_text and returns the text is called Text() Formula.

 Syntax of TEXT() Formula